whot/woodotool/README.md

 Security considerations
 -----------------------

-One of the drawbacks of the XTest interface is that there is no reasonable way to restrict the applications that can fake input events.
+One of the drawbacks of the XTest interface is that it provides no way to restrict the applications that can fake input events.
 Moving to a dbus-based interface allows identifying the client endpoint and thus the PID of the calling process.
-The split into separate sub-interfaces allows clients to be further restricted to a specific feature set in a discoverable manner.
+Going beyond this is an unsolved problem.
+Per-process permissions are not available with DBus existing tools.

+A pre-shared key between the appliation and the compositor requires considerations in the API and provides minimal extra security - all clients and the compositor need to avoid keeping the key unencrypted in memory.

-Client restriction could be implemented by a whitelist of permitted process that may use some DBus interfaces.
-Configuration of this whitelist is out of scope of this protocol.
+Configuration of any filtering is out of scope of this protocol.
 How dbus clients are matched with the whitelist is out of scope of this protocol.

+The split into separate sub-interfaces allows clients to be restricted to a specific feature set in a discoverable manner.

 WooDoTool DBus Interface
 ========================